Bellman Value Decomposition for Task Logic in Safe Optimal Control: Preliminaries

-To represent complex tasks, TL defines a logic for modular composition of predicates \cite{maler2004monitoring}.
-Namely, predicates may be composed via negation ($\lnot$), conjunction/and ($\land$), the \textit{Until} operator ($\mathsf{U}$) and the next operator ($\mathsf{X}$).
-With these operations, one may also define disjunction/or ($\lor$), finally/eventually ($\mathsf{F}$), and globally/always ($\mathsf{G}$).
-We give these operators via the robustness score $\rho: \mathbb{R}^n \to \mathbb{R}$ \cite{donze2010robust} because this is the payoff used in the corresponding HJB optimal control problem \cite{mitchell2005time,fisac2015reach}.
-See the Appendix for more details.
+To represent complex tasks, TL defines a language for the composition of predicates \cite{maler2004monitoring}.
+Predicates may be composed via negation (\texttt{NOT}, $\lnot$), conjunction (\texttt{AND}, $\land$), the \texttt{Until} operator ($\mathsf{U}$) and the next operator (\texttt{NEXT}, $\mathsf{X}$).
+With these operations, one may also define disjunction (\texttt{OR},$\lor$), finally/eventually ($\mathsf{F}$), and globally/always ($\mathsf{G}$).
+All operators may be defined via a robustness function $\rho: \mathbb{R}^n \to \mathbb{R}$ \cite{donze2010robust}, a scalar measure of satisfaction, equivalent to the payoff in HJB optimal control \cite{mitchell2005time,fisac2015reach}. \begin{defi} For any predicate $\mathsf{p}$, let the robustness score $\rho[\mathsf{p}]: \mathbb{X} \times \mathbb{N} \to \mathbb{R}$ be defined inductively with the following rules.